 TRT UK Medication Options

-Sustanon is injected roughly once a week.
-This is a blend of several different esters (chemical tails attached to the testosterone molecule to change how quickly it is released into the body).
+Sustanon is a blend of several different esters (chemical tails attached to the testosterone molecule to change how quickly it is released into the body).

 It is designed in a way that means it releases gradually over around 2 to 3 weeks.